top of page

 Wedding item looking to resemble a magazine/newspaper

 After the ceremony, guests spilled out onto the lawns for drinks and canapés, with the sun still blazing across the gardens.
+Cocktail hour had a wonderfully relaxed feel.
+It was the perfect chance for everyone to mingle, laugh, and take in the setting.

+One of the highlights of the afternoon was the garden games dotted across the lawn.
+Golf was the highlight for the groom.
 Beanbags flew into and past the stacked tins, and there was plenty of friendly competition as guests tried their hand between sips of alcohol.

 Wedding Breakfast

-As the afternoon rolled on, guests were welcomed into the wedding breakfast, a chance to sit down, cool off from the heat, and share a meal together.
+As the afternoon rolled on, guests were welcomed into the wedding breakfast.
+It was a chance to sit down, cool off from the heat, and share a meal together.
+The room itself was beautifully dressed.
+Soft pinks and greens were carried through every detail.
+But what really set the tone was the couple’s entrance.
+As “What Dreams Are Made Of” rang out, the newlyweds came dancing in to cheers and applause that filled the room.

+It wasn’t just a walk to the top table; it was a celebration in its own right.
 Arms raised high, smiles wide, and laughter all around, you could see just how happy they were to step into this next chapter together.
 The guests were on their feet, clapping along, and the energy in the room instantly lifted.

+The speeches are always a highlight, and this day was no exception.
 Tom spoke with warmth and gratitude, thanking friends and family for being part of such a special celebration.
 Then it was over to his best man, his brother, who wasted no time in delivering a playful roast.
+The focus of his jokes?
+Tom’s love of golf.

 Golden Hour

 As the sun dipped lower in the sky, the light softened into that golden glow every photographer dreams of.
+After such a scorching afternoon, the warmth mellowed into something gentler, wrapping the gardens of Wallcot Hall.

 Tom & Fae during their wedding portraits.

-Golden hour is always a favourite time of day, not just for the photographs, but for most couples too.
+Golden hour is always a favourite time of day, not just for the photographs but for most couples too.
 It gives them a chance to step away, breathe, and enjoy a few quiet moments together before the evening party begins.

 Tom and Fae looked completely at ease, laughing together and soaking in the last of the light.